 Have resilience and don’t relent hastily.
 Persevere another day, and continue refining.
 Those equipped with patience and resilience will eventually uncover success.”
 Thus imparted Jonathan Tang, Founder, and CEO @ Vastrm.

 Hard work means going through the mental hardships of being a founder

-Hard work equates with never giving up.
-Don’t be afraid to get tough.
-Let Kathryn Minshew, Founder & CEO, The Muse inspire you.
+Hard work equates with consistent determination in the startup journey.
+Don’t be afraid to embrace grit and resilience.
+Let Kathryn Minshew, Founder & CEO, The Muse – a renowned startup networking platform – inspire you.

-“The best piece of advice I ever received was that “no” is often just the starting point, and most careers worth having involve a fair amount of determination, grit, and just general “try try again”.
-That’s been true ten times over at The Muse, and I’m so glad I learned it early!”
+“The best piece of entrepreneurial advice I ever received was that “no” is often just the starting point in the business world.
+Most careers worth having involve a fair amount of determination, bootstrapping spirit, and a cycle of ‘try, iterate, and try again’.
+That’s been the doctrine ten times over at The Muse, and I’m so thankful for this early startup mentorship!”

-Hard work is useless without knowing your Market
+Hard work is futile without understanding your Market Dynamics

 Most of all you need to be passionate and motivated

 Andrew Filev, founder and CEO @ Wrike, a leader in the startup ecosystem, elucidates the genuine essence of entrepreneurship.
 He emphasizes the perils of chasing venture capital or short-term profits instead of zeroing in on addressing the customer’s pain points.
 This entrepreneurial journey is rooted in genuine passion for your niche and this should be the driving force of your startup vision.